rLoopTeam/eng-software-pod/CONTRIBUTING.md

 ### Commit Message Standards

+##### A special note on JIRA integration:
+rLoop uses [JIRA](http://jira.rloop.org/secure/RapidBoard.jspa?rapidView=19&projectKey=CTRL&view=detail) for team coordination and project managment.
+We have integrated GitHub with JIRA to streamline workflow communication.
+This enables us to quickly link issues to parent tasks without the need to update both services individually.
+Below is a quick overview on how to format your commit messages (called Smart Commits) so that everything stays in sync.
+The committer's email address must match their email address used in JIRA.

+Using Smart Commits allows you to:
+* comment on issues
+* record time tracking info against issues
+* transition issues to any status defined in the JIRA project's workflow

+Please visit [the Smart Commit documentation](https://confluence.atlassian.com/fisheye/using-smart-commits-298976812.html) for detailed information. **Reviewing this information is mandatory.**

+The basic command line syntax for a Smart Commit message are:
+* `<ignored text> <ISSUE_KEY> <ignored text> #<COMMAND> <optional COMMAND_ARGUMENTS>`
+* ISSUE_KEY corresponds to a JIRA issue.
+For example: CTRL-41
+* #command corresponds to one of three actions: comment, time, or transition
+* optional COMMAND_ARGUMENTS can be comments, time records, etc.

+Smart Commit examples:
+* CTRL-41 #comment unable to reproduce error
+ * "unable to reproduce error" is a COMMAND_ARGUMENT and will also appear as a comment in JIRA attached to issue CTRL-41
+* CTRL-41 #close reproduced error and fixed it!
+ * this closes the issue in JIRA and appends the comment "reproduced the error and fixed it!" to the issue in JIRA
+* CTRL-41 CTRL-45 CTRL-54 #resolve
+ * closes multiple issues without comment

+Not all issues in GitHub will have an associated issue in JIRA.
+Take care to review the descriptions of issues to stay in compliance with our communication and collaboration guidelines.
+Smart Commits should also follow the standards for normal commits listed below.

 Commit messages should:
 * Contain a one-line subject, followed by one line of white space, followed by descriptive paragraphs.